istio/istio.io/content/en/docs/ops/diagnostic-tools/multicluster/index.md

 [Locality load balancing](/docs/tasks/traffic-management/locality-load-balancing/failover/#configure
 -locality-failover) can be used to make clients prefer that traffic go to the nearest destination.
-If the clusters are in different localities (region/zone), locality load balancing will prefer the local-cluster ans is working as intended.
+If the clusters are in different localities (region/zone), locality load balancing will prefer the local-cluster and is working as intended.
 If locality load balancing is disabled, or the clusters are in the same locality, there may be another issue.

 ### Trust Configuration